 Stances are the basic part of all Chinese martial arts, the foundation for further training in traditional kung fu.
 By the way a student approaches the development of stances, the master checks his zeal and desire for a truly deep immersion in the study of wushu.

-The Chinese name for the stance is “bu” ( 步 ), one of the translations is “step”.
+The Chinese name for the stance is “bu” (步), one of the translations: “step”.

-And this interpretation option perfectly reflects the peculiarity of the kung fu stances, emphasizes that it is static, striving to move into dynamics.
-At first glance, contradictory requirements to the technique for their implementation become clear:
+This variant of interpretation perfectly reflects the peculiarity of performing kung-fu stances, emphasizing that it is a statics tending to move into dynamics.
+The seemingly contradictory requirements to the technique of their performance become clear: